testmailtt/webhook.site/docs/faq.markdown

 ## How do I send data to my computer/localhost?

 A: You can either periodically fetch the data using the [Webhook.site API](api/tokens.md#get-requests) or stream requests to a local URL using the [Webhook.site CLI](cli.md), in a similar fashion to e.g. ngrok.

+## I'm getting a 405 Method Not Allowed, what's wrong?

+A: You might be copying the URL for the Webhook.site application, and not the actual URL.

+Webhook.site app (wrong): `https://webhook.site/#!/6dbb3859-4ad5-4e85-acae-e44d6e37ea4a`

+Webhook.site url (correct): `https://webhook.site/6dbb3859-4ad5-4e85-acae-e44d6e37ea4a`

 ## Is my data private?